gbluma/fuzz/README.md

 ##Installation

-The source of the type-checker is in the 'src' directory.
+The source of the type-checker is in the `src` directory.
 There are no configuration options, and all I can say is that it compiles OK under Linux/i386.
 However, previous versions of the type-checker have been ported to lots of different 16- and 32-bit architectures, so there's some hope it is fairly robust.

 To build and install:

 1. Edit the top level Makefile to set the installation directories.
-2. Say 'make' at the top level (or in the src subdirectory) to build the type-checker.
+2. Say `make` at the top level (or in the src subdirectory) to build the type-checker.
-3. (Optional) Say 'make test' to run some regression tests.
+3. (Optional) Say `make test` to run some regression tests.
-4. Say 'su -c "make install"' to install all the bits and pieces.
+4. Say `sudo make install` to install all the bits and pieces.
-5. If your TeX implementation needs it, run 'texhash' to update TeX's directory information.
+5. If your TeX implementation needs it, run `texhash` to update TeX's directory information.

 That's all!

 ##Documentation

-Documentation can be found in the 'doc' subdirectory.
+Documentation can be found in the `doc` subdirectory.
 Generating the documents from the LaTeX input requires LaTeX 2.09, so I've included PDF files for convenience.

 ## Language